 If a payment is declined, Pymble OSHC will provide families with a seven-day grace period to make the outstanding payment.
 If this has not been rectified within seven days, the provision of OSHC service will be suspended for the family until payment is made in full.
 A late payment/decline fee of $25.00 will be charged through iPay for each two-week cycle that the account remains in arrears.

 Cancellations can be made up until 2 weeks prior to the commencement of the Vacation Care period.
 After this, you may request via email to swap to an alternative day should it be available.
-Credits for absences will only be issued if a copy of a Medical Certification form a General Practitioner (GP) is received no later than two weeks from the final day of Kids on Campus.
+Credits for absences will only be issued if a copy of a Medical Certification from a General Practitioner (GP) is received no later than two weeks from the final day of Kids on Campus.

 If your child is known to have an anaphylactic reaction or episode to any allergen then it is imperative that, upon enrolment, parents provide a current (printed copy) action plan that includes a photo of your child.
 Parents must supply an EpiPen labelled in a small container, if this is part of your action plan.
 If your child is known to have asthma, then it is imperative that, upon enrolment, parents provide a current asthma plan, which includes a recent photo of your child.
 Medication must be sent with your child in a clearly labelled container.